aws-samples/aws-iot-device-defender-workshop/docs/instructions.md

 _Note_ You can always check your violations history tab to see how the security posture of your devices changed over time.

 # Cleanup
+ 1. Delete your IoT Resources created with the provision_thing script
+    ```bash
+       cd scripts
+       ./provision_thing.py --cleanup
+    ```
- 1. Delete your cloudformation stack
+ 1. Delete your CloudFormation stack
- 1. Delete all resources associated with DefenderWorkshop in your IoT Account
+ 1. Delete all other AWS resources associated with DefenderWorkshop
-    - IoT Thing, Thing Group, Policy, Certificate
     - SNS Topic
     - SNS Subscription
     - IAM Role